-It’s almost Halloween, which means millions of people around the world will be scouring the year’s pop culture canon for dress up inspiration.
-Expect a few Menendez brothers, or Chloë Sevigny as their dead mum (a la Ryan Murphy’s Monster).
+It’s almost Halloween, which means millions of people around the world will be scouring the year’s pop culture canon for inspiration.
+Expect a few Menendez brothers, or Chloë Sevigny as their dead mum (à la Ryan Murphy’s Monster).
 Lady Gaga’s messy-bobbed Harley Quinn will replace Margot Robbie’s pigtailed version.
 There will be a lot of Moo Dengs.
 But for those after something a little different, a touch more niche, may I suggest a creation from writer/director Hweiling Ow’s short film: an anthropomorphic vagina.

 Both the vagina and film in question are called Vivie.
 Without giving too much away, Vivie (the film) is about Vivie (the vagina) and her complicated relationship with Amy (the human that Vivie the vagina’s attached to).
 Essentially, Amy wants to shag someone, but Vivie does not want to be shagged – a tension that plays out in the short with humour, empathy and a human-sized vulva costume.